Clark Connors: Bullet Club War Dogs (2023-2026)

 Following Moloney's announcement to join the heavyweight division on January 5 at New Year Dash!!, Connors teamed with his fellow Bullet Club Wardogs members for the following months.
 In March Connors began to focus on singles competition, challenging IWGP Junior Heavyweight Champion El Desperado to a match for his title, which Desperado immediantly accepted.
 The challenge was laid out as a rematch from their match in the prior year's Best of the Super Juniors tournament, where Desperado defeated Connors by DQ, following an excessive attack from Connors, who also unmasked Desperado.
 On April 4, Desperado defeated Connors to retain his title in a hardcore match.

+After Wrestle Kingdom 20, at New Year Dash!! on January 5, 2026, Yota Tsuji announced the dissolution of Bullet Club and Unaffilated, replacing the alliance with Unbound Co., which was a complete merger.
+That same event, Connors wrestled his final NJPW match, where he teamed with stablemates Gabe Kidd and Hiromu Takahashi in a losing effort to the United Empire (Andrade El Ídolo, Francesco Akira, and Jakob Austin Young).
+It was later reported that Connors' NJPW contract had expired and he would be exploring his options, ending his eight-year tenure with the promotion.

-All Elite Wrestling (2022; 2025)
+All Elite Wrestling (2022; 2025–present)

+Sporadic appearances (2022, 2025)

 Connors was announced to be in the NJPW qualifying bracket for a chance to advance to Forbidden Door to be a part of a four-way match to crown the inaugural AEW All-Atlantic Champion.
 In the first qualifier Connors defeated Tomoaki Honma, but lost in the final qualifier to Tomohiro Ishii, who advanced to the PPV.
 However, it was later revealed that Ishii had suffered a left knee injury, therefore Connors took his place at the PPV, facing Pac, Malakai Black and Miro for the All-Atlantic championship in a losing effort.

 Connors returned to AEW on the March 1, 2025 episode of Collision, losing to Swerve Strickland.
+On August 24 at Forbidden Door Zero Hour, Connors teamed with Bullet Club War Dogs stablemates Drilla Moloney and Robbie X to unsuccessfully challenge The Opps (Samoa Joe, Katsuyori Shibata, and Powerhouse Hobbs) for the AEW World Trios Championship.